cosmos72/stmx/README.md

   `PUT` and `TRY-PUT` append values at the end, making them available to connected ports.
   `FULL?` always returns nil, since a channel can contain unlimited values.
-  `EMPTY?' always returns t, since it is not possible to get values from a channel.
+  `EMPTY?` always returns t, since it is not possible to get values from a channel.

   It is possible to write into the same channel from multiple threads: added elements will be interleaved and made available to all connected ports.

 - `TPORT` is a transactional reader for `TCHANNEL`.
-It is created with `(make-instance 'tport :channel some-chanel)`.
+It is created with `(make-instance 'tport :channel some-channel)`.
   Ports do not support putting values, they are used to retrieve values from the channel they are connected to.